 “No longer can managers simply command and control.
 Nor will they succeed by rewarding team members mainly for executing flawlessly on things they already know how to do,” they wrote.
 “Instead, with full institutional support, they need to reinvent themselves as coaches whose job it is to draw energy, creativity, and learning out of the people with whom they work.”

-It’s hardly a reach to see how an accountable, emotionally mature leader with a coaching mindset can help inoculate organizations against the creeping influence of narcissists and sycophants.
+It’s obvious to see how an accountable, emotionally mature leader with a coaching mindset can help inoculate organizations against the creeping influence of narcissists and sycophants.

-A coaching mindset not only deters the styles of leadership which become breeding grounds for sycophants, it serves as an antidote for leaders who have discovered sycophants on their teams.
-And perhaps most importantly, coaching helps both leader and follower deal with their fear of criticism, and their endless appetite for positive re-enforcement.
+A coaching mindset not only deters the styles of leadership which become breeding grounds for sycophants, but it also serves as an antidote for leaders who have discovered sycophants on their teams.
+And perhaps most importantly, coaching helps both leader and follower deal with their fear of criticism and their endless appetite for positive re-enforcement.

-Leaders can develop a coaching mindset from their own work with an executive coach, or by seeking out specific training as a coach from a variety of sources.
-Whatever the source, the imperative is to build better leaders who are able to demonstrate the best practices of effective leadership, including a coaching mindset.
+Leaders can develop a coaching mindset from their own work with an executive coach or by seeking out specific training as a coach from a variety of sources.
+Whatever the source, the imperative is to build better leaders able to demonstrate the best practices of effective leadership, including a coaching mindset.

 The destructive potential of the narcissist-sycophant syndrome is very difficult to excise once it has become fully ingrained in organizational culture.
 But it can be prevented from ever taking root by building better leaders and supporting them through tools like coaching.